hmercker/soultruth-hugo-0-118-2/content/contemporary-messages/messages-sorted-year/contemporary-channelled-messages-from-year-2021.md

 Francis of Assisi | [I have Your Back](/contemporary-messages/messages-sorted-year/messages-2021/I-have-your-back-jw-20-apr-2021/) | April 20<sup>th</sup>, 2021
 Eileen Caddy | [Go Within and allow God to Open your Soul](/contemporary-messages/messages-sorted-year/messages-2021/go-within-and-allow-god-to-open-your-soul-jw-20-apr-2021/) | April 20<sup>th</sup>, 2021
 Andrew | [The Blessings of God](/contemporary-messages/messages-sorted-year/messages-2021/en-2021-4-20-4-af-andrew/) | April 20<sup>th</sup>, 2021
-Jesus | [The power of God's love](/contemporary-messages/messages-sorted-year/messages-2021/en-2021-4-23-1-af-jesus/) | April 23<sup>rd</sup>, 2021
+Jesus | [The power of God’s love](/contemporary-messages/messages-sorted-year/messages-2021/en-2021-4-23-1-af-jesus/) | April 23<sup>rd</sup>, 2021
 Jesus | [Focus On Your Awareness](/contemporary-messages/messages-sorted-year/messages-2021/focus-on-your-awareness-af-25-apr-2021/) | April 25<sup>th</sup>, 2021
 Luke | [Love of God opens the Heart and Transforms the Soul](/contemporary-messages/messages-sorted-year/messages-2021/the-love-of-god-opens-the-heart-and-transforms-the-soul-jw-26-apr-2021/) | April 26<sup>th</sup>, 2021
 Jesus | [The Power of the Soul to Bring One to God - Vol 2 msg 5](/contemporary-messages/messages-sorted-year/messages-2021/the-power-of-the-soul-af-27-apr-2021/) | April 27<sup>th</sup>, 2021
 Matthew | [Blessing](/contemporary-messages/messages-sorted-year/messages-2021/en-2021-4-27-2-af-matthew/) | April 27<sup>th</sup>, 2021
 Keea-atta Kem |[Our Prayers are Important for God's Service](/contemporary-messages/messages-sorted-year/messages-2021/our-prayers-are-important-af-28-apr-2021/) | April 28<sup>th</sup>, 2021
 James Padgett | [A Lightbulb in a Dark Room](/contemporary-messages/messages-sorted-year/messages-2021/a-lightbulb-in-a-dark-room-jw-29-apr-2021/) | April 29<sup>th</sup>, 2021
-Professor Salyards | [Recognize that God's Hand is Truly within This Work](/contemporary-messages/messages-sorted-year/messages-2021/en-2021-5-1-1-af-professor-salyards/) | May 1<sup>st</sup>, 2021
+Professor Salyards | [Recognize that God’s Hand is Truly within This Work](/contemporary-messages/messages-sorted-year/messages-2021/en-2021-5-1-1-af-professor-salyards/) | May 1<sup>st</sup>, 2021
 Jesus & Augustine | [Special Blessings for Our Families, Loved Ones, All We are Connected To](/contemporary-messages/messages-sorted-year/messages-2021/special-blessings-for-all-af-2-may-2021/) | May 2<sup>nd</sup>, 2021
 Mark | [The Truth of Divine Love](/contemporary-messages/messages-sorted-year/messages-2021/the-truth-of-divine-love-af-2-may-2021/) | May 2<sup>nd</sup>, 2021
 Yogananda | [This Love will Carry you to the Fountainhead of Grace](/contemporary-messages/messages-sorted-year/messages-2021/this-love-will-carry-you-jw-3-may-2012/) | May 3<sup>rd</sup>, 2021